mrmxf/opentsg-widgets/_docs/framecount/doc.md

 - `font` - the font to be used, it can be an in built font of title, body, pixel or header.
 Or it can be the path to a local or web file.
-- `framecounter` - if true then the frame counter will be used.
+- `frameCounter` - if true then the frame counter will be used.
 If false then the widget is skipped.
-- `textcolor` - the colour of the text.
+- `textColor` - the colour of the text.
-- `backgroundcolor` - the colour of the background.
+- `backgroundColor` - the colour of the background.
-- `fontsize` - the font size of the frame counter, this dictates the size of the frame counter box
+- `fontSize` - the font size of the frame counter, this dictates the size of the frame counter box
 - `gridPosition` - the relative x,y positions as percentages
 of the grid the inhabit.
 There are also the builtin positions of